AK-Homberger/M5Stack-Sonoff-Power-Display/README.md

 The Tasmota firmware have to be flashed on the device (I'm using version 7.2).
 The flashing procedure is detailled here: https://www.tasmota.info/sonoff-pow-r2-flash/ and here: https://github.com/arendst/Tasmota/wiki/sonoff-pow-r2

 The M5Stack requires standard installation of the M5Stack libraries.
-In addition the "ArduinoJson" library has to be installed.
+In addition the "ArduinoJson" library has to be installed (from now on version 6.x.x is supported).

 The M5Stack acts as a WLAN AccessPoint.
 Set the ssid and password to your preffered values.
 The same values have to be used in the configuration web page of the Sonoff POW R2 device.